victorawhub/Google-Data-Analytic-Professional-Certificate-case-study_1-Bike_Share_Cyclistic/README.md

 Member riders travels more often in early morning and evening (typical business hour).
 Early in the morning from 6 to 8 am when they go to work and evening from 5 to 7 pm when they go back home.
 Whereas, the number of trips for Casual riders starts to increase at 7 am and decrease at 5 pm.

-Both membership types are shows the same pattern in the line chart, the number of trips starts to decrease at evening 5 pm.
+Both membership types are shows the same pattern in the line chart, the number of trips starts to decrease in evening 5 pm.

   - **The average of the Hours of the Day in Average Travel Time**: